- Topic Overview

 Be a role model, and stay connected

 - Share your beliefs.
 Even though they may not act like it, most children listen to what their parents tell them.
 Talk with your teen about the effects of substances on emotions, schoolwork, and health.
-If you have a family history of abuse problems, talk with your teen about his or her increased risk for the same problems.
+If you have a family history of substance use problems, talk with your teen about his or her increased risk for the same problems.

 - Stay connected.
 Know your teen's friends.
 Know where your teen is at all times.
 Set times when the family is expected to be together, such as at mealtimes.
 Plan family outings or other family fun activities.

 - Be fair and consistent.
-Extremes of discipline can increase the risk of substance abuse.
+Extremes of discipline can increase the risk of substance use.
 Set reasonable consequences for unacceptable behavior, and consistently carry them out.
 Praise your teen for his or her successes.
 Expect your teen to follow the household rules.
 Use a parent-teen contract to write down expected behaviors and consequences if the plan is not followed.

 - Encourage activities.
 Keep your teen busy with meaningful activities, such as sports, church programs, or other group involvement.
 Teens who feel good about themselves are less likely to use alcohol and drugs.

 - Get informed.
-Learn about the substances commonly abused by teens.
+Learn about the substances commonly used by teens.
 Talk with a doctor.
 Find out how the drugs work, what their street names are, and what the signs of being under the influence are.